junxit/us-congress-bills-110/metadata.md

 - 2007-03-19 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2007-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 159). (text: CR H2634)
 - 2007-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 159).(text: CR H2634)
+- 2007-03-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-120.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-120.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 254.